 Green mostly represents the environment and outdoors, for obvious reasons, making it the clear choice to suggest nature and an organic quality.

-As the bridge between stimulating, warm colours (red, orange, yellow) and calming, cool colours (blue, purple), it is the most balanced of colours, lending it an air of stability.
+As the bridge between stimulating, warm colours (red, orange, yellow) and calming, cool colours (blue, purple), green is the most balanced of colours, lending it an air of stability.
 It's also a popular choice as an accent or for calls-to-action because it stands out, but more softly than the warmer colours.
 In Western culture, it also represents money and financial safety.

 Serene, trustworthy, inviting